 In this article, we’ll look at the 11 most important KPIs for ecommerce and how you can leverage them for your ecommerce business.

 What Are Ecommerce KPIs?

 KPIs (short for key performance indicators) are one of the major metrics used by businesses to measure how well their online operations are performing.
 Think of KPIs as a way to look under the hood of your company and see how different aspects are performing, which can give you insight into your goals and objectives.

-The most common KPIs used in ecommerce usually measure website traffic, conversion rate, customer satisfaction, average value of an order, and customer loyalty.
+The most common KPIs in ecommerce usually measure website traffic, conversion rate, customer satisfaction, average order value, and customer loyalty.
 Measuring these trends and monitoring them over time enables a business to adjust its business strategies and improve the overall health of the business.

 What Are Some Typical KPIs That An Online Retailer Might Use?

 Businesses tend to use different types of KPIs depending on their industry, goals, and market.
 However, when it comes to ecommerce, there are some universally important KPIs.